Hadji Ali Haseki: Fourth tenure as voivode and exile in Constantinople

-Once again, his removal did not last long.
-The Metropolitan Bartholomew died in November 1781, and his successor, Benedict, joined with Makfi and Haseki's other allies, and petitioned for his restoration.
+Once again, Haseki's removal did not last long.
+Metropolitan Bartholomew died in November 1781, and his successor, Benedict, joined with Makfi and Haseki's other allies, and petitioned for his restoration.
 Haseki returned in late 1782, and his rule became even more tyrannical: he continued the acquisition of properties, and forced the populace to cultivate them.
 Eventually, Haseki turned against Makfi, his leading Turkish Athenian supporter.
 The latter fled to Nauplia and thence to Constantinople, but Haseki's agents secured his arrest.
 Brought in chains to Athens on 22 February 1785, Makfi was killed by drowning in the hold of a ship, on Haseki's orders.